CryptoCoderz/Rev-Project/README.md

 *TODO: Update documentation regarding implemented tech as this section is out of date and much progress and upgrades have been made to mentioned sections...*

 ### Overview
-REV is a blockchain project with the goal of creating a blockchain for the student, one where your degrees are stored on the blockchain and can be validated by employers by the pubkey that sent you the degree.
+REV is a community blockchain project with the goal of helping communities and individuals around the world better prepare for a one world governemnt by creating a blockchain that has a substitute financial system, one where you ar enot forced to use the traditional governement controlled flawed financial systems.
+The REV system has the main coin of REV along with REV Silver, REV Gold, REV Platinum and REV Diamond all acting as different denominations similar to traditional finance.
+The Revelation Coin Project with the release of the new REV chain will also release REVDeFi giving the community a governance system to help shape the future of the REV project.

 ### Blockchain Technology
 The REV [REV] Blockchain is an experimental smart contract platform that enables